Pregnancy and Heartburn

 heartburn worse and is another reason to quit, especially while pregnant.

 What makes it better?

-Eat multiple, small meals spread throughout the day, much like “grazing,” instead of three big meals.
+Eat multiple, small meals spread during the day, much like grazing, instead of 3 big

-Some women find that it’s better to drink fluids between meals, rather than with a meal, which can increase the amount of food in the stomach.
+Some people find that it’s better to drink fluids between meals, rather than with

 When will it end?